CLI reference

 package-ninja login

-package-ninja install
+package-ninja setup-shims

 package-ninja test